Honoured Society (Australia): History

 In 2006, it was revealed that Coles and Woolworths had been extorted from the mid-1960s to the early 1990s, paying 50 cents a case on fruit and vegetables from suppliers nominated by the 'Ndrangheta.
 A Coles executive told police that the extortion had cost the supermarket chain at least $5 million a year.
 The scheme was broken after Frank Costa took over the supply of fruit and vegetables.

 Italian authorities believe that former Western Australian mayor of the city of Stirling, Tony Vallelonga, is an associate of Giuseppe Commisso, boss of the Siderno clan of the 'Ndrangheta.
-In 2009, Italian police overheard the two discussing 'Ndrangheta activities.
+In 2009, Italian police overheard the two discussing 'ndrangheta activities.
 Since migrating from Italy to Australia in 1963, Vallelonga has "established a long career in grass-roots politics".

-A report in 2016 by Vice Media indicated that illegal activities continued to be profitable: "Between 2004 and 2014, the gang's members amassed more than $10 million [$7.6 million USD] in real estate and race horses in Victoria alone pouring money into wholesalers, cafes, and restaurants".
+A report in 2016 by Vice Media indicated that illegal activities continued to be profitable: "Between 2004 and 2014, the gang's members amassed more than $10 million [US$7.6 million] in real estate and race horses in Victoria alone pouring money into wholesalers, cafes, and restaurants".

 A June 2015 report by BBC News discussed an investigation by Fairfax Media and Four Corners which alleged that "the 'Ndrangheta, runs a drugs and extortion business worth billions of euros" in Australia and that "politicians have been infiltrated by the Calabrian mafia".
 The 2016 report by Vice Media reported that "a court found 'it was reasonable for police to suspect accused Melbourne Mafia boss Antonio Madafferi had put out a $200,000 [$150,000 USD] hit on a man he believed was providing information to [newspaper] The Age'".

 In February 2020, two individuals, said to be "multimillionaire fruit and vegetable kings" were alleged to be 'Ndrangheta "capos", having a relationship with the "secretive criminal organisation".
 The Sydney Morning Herald report specified that the two "are not accused of any crime in either Italy or Australia".
 The alleged information was obtained during investigations of other individuals during Operation Eyphemos in Calabria, which "led to the arrest ... of 65 men for alleged mafia activities including extortion and political corruption in Calabria".

+In April of 2023, it was reported that the leader of the Melbourne 'ndrine, one of the aforementioned "prominent Australians" named by Italian authorities in Operation Eyphemos, had stepped down from his role.
+In doing so, he named two successors that remain unnamed in Australia for legal reasons.